Open-LinaOS-Foundation/LinaOS/Documentation/s390/vfio-ap.rst

 The Adjunct Processor (AP) facility is an IBM Z cryptographic facility comprised of three AP instructions and from 1 up to 256 PCIe cryptographic adapter cards.
-The AP devices provide cryptographic functions to all CPUs assigned to a linux system running in an IBM Z system LPAR.
+The AP devices provide cryptographic functions to all CPUs assigned to a linaos system running in an IBM Z system LPAR.

 The AP adapter cards are exposed via the AP bus.
 The motivation for vfio-ap is to make AP cards available to KVM guests using the VFIO mediated device